How to set up delivery options on my Webshop

 Free delivery

-Free delivery will apply no delivery charges to your customer's orders.
+Free delivery won't apply delivery charges to your customer’s orders.

 No delivery

 No delivery assumes your products do not require delivery and therefore at checkout customers will not be asked for a delivery address.
-This could be good for digital goods, for example.
+This can bu used for digital goods, for example.

 Price per item